roger2000hk/godbase/maps/README.md

 ## status
 Only insert/delete/iterators implemented so far, set operations and polish are still in the oven.

+## api
+More RISCy & Lispy than your everyday set/map api; but then, part of this excercise is proving that providing an optimal api is half of implementing an optimal algorithm.
+And there's more low hanging fruit around in the garden of set/map apis than most places.
+It's obvious to me that academic dogmatics and software (or life in general, for that matter) isn't really the match made in heaven it's being sold as.

 ## examples
 test_map.go runs a basic test loop for each available map type, that should be enough to get started.